pawbs/refGetClient/README.md

 When running this application, the user must specify an id to lookup in the ENA CRAM archive.
 The return is a JSON formatted response that contains the md5 checksum, TRUNC55 checksum, length of the reference sequence, and a list of aliases.

 # Write-up
-Since the purpose of this repo is for technical assessment, here is a link to a doc containing the questions, as well as other considerations I would have to extend this application https://docs.google.com/document/d/1gp2v_Q8wr1BJUd8deZwkFYJZcZCUIU1CfU3vwoBf6t8/edit#heading=h.eh36jqi60cu7
+Since the purpose of this repo is for technical assessment, here is a link to a doc containing the original questions, my answers to those questions, as well as other considerations I would have to extend the functionality of this little application I've built https://docs.google.com/document/d/1gp2v_Q8wr1BJUd8deZwkFYJZcZCUIU1CfU3vwoBf6t8/edit#heading=h.eh36jqi60cu7